Why should you maintain and clean the pond?

 - Safe for fish, wildlife, pets and plants in the pond.

-1. There is less evidence of wildlife species in the water at that time of year but still be vigilant to check and replace any creatures that are removed from the water accidentally.
+- Still be vigilant to check and replace any creatures that are removed from the water accidentally.

 Other Autumn pond tasks: